zhangxiaosa/trusting-trust-demo-and-defense/README.md

 ### Step2: Write a login_hacked.c program

 These are lines added on the basis of login.c.
-We want our malicious compiler can also do this job.
+We want our malicious compiler do the same job.

 ```c
 	}